Threat model

 | Beaconing / C2 | egress, reputation | behavioural, rate_limit | Adaptive trust. |

-| Confused agent destructive | operation_risk, sensitive_path | path_match | Score lifts on rm-shaped. |
+| Confused agent destructive | destructive_action, operation_risk | sensitive_path, path_match | Hard-deny on catastrophic ops; deny on prod-targeted. |

 Defence-in-depth properties